 EXTERNAL-IPwith the external IP address you obtained in the previous step.

-You've successfully deployed and run your App Engine Ruby app on Kubernetes Engine!
+You've successfully deployed and run your App Engine Ruby app on GKE!

 You may want to learn more about Kubernetes and the